 - Assistance with self-advocacy

-- Transition planning with high schools and families
+- Transition planning with high school students

 Students with documented visible, invisible, and/or temporary disabilities can register with Accessibility Services.
 If you are struggling with your learning and want more information, please contact us at 902-566-0488 to arrange for an appointment with one of our accessibility case managers.